 I have a good friend who lives daily with the challenge of cerebral palsy.
-His loving family also live daily with this life challenge because they love and care for him.
+His loving family also lives daily with this life challenge because they love and care for him.
 My friend and I email each other periodically.

 Recently my friend’s father was in town on business and we got together for breakfast to catch up.
-He shared with me about the crisis they went through as a family when his wife’s knee literally disintegrated from cancer leading to a subsequent amputation and ultimate need for prosthesis.
+He shared with me about the crisis they went through as a family when his wife’s knee literally disintegrated from cancer leading to a subsequent amputation and ultimate need for a prosthesis.
 On two separate occasions, as the consequence of seven embolisms moving against her heart, he nearly lost his wife—my friend’s mother.

 This is a spiritually-minded man of prayer who believes in miracles and would love to see both his wife and son cured.
-He believes that “all things are possible” but acknowledges that there is not much of a probability that he will see such cures in his life-time.
+He believes that “all things are possible” but acknowledges that there is not much of a probability that he will see such cures in his lifetime.

 He presented me with a metaphor and by it a message to ponder.
 “Tim, it is like I’m on a highway without exit ramps and no end in sight.
 But I love those I’m traveling with and I’m committed to them and them to me.
 Together we are making this journey one mile at a time.
-Yes, there are times of real pain and suffering but also real joy.
+Yes, there are times of real pain and suffering but also a real joy.
 We find joy in our love relationships with God and each other.
 This joy gives us strength to serve each other.”

 I conclude that this is not an “either/or” proposition—this is a “both/and” proposition.
 This is a synergistic proposition.
-When a spiritually motivated compassion to care is maintained in tandem with a compulsion to pursue cure, the possibility of MIRACLES will become an increasing probability.
+When spiritually motivated compassion to care is maintained in tandem with a compulsion to pursue a cure, the possibility of MIRACLES will become an increasing probability.